osmcode/osmium-tool/man/osmium-extract.md

 For the **smart** strategy you can change the types of relations that should be reference-complete.
-Instead of just relations tagged "type=multipolygon", you can either get all relations (use "-S all") or give a list of types to the -S option: "-S multipolygon,route".
+Instead of just relations tagged "type=multipolygon", you can either get all relations (use "-S types=any") or give a list of types to the -S option: "-S types=multipolygon,route".
 Note that especially boundary relations can be huge, so if you include them, be aware your result might be huge.

 # DIAGNOSTICS